 Chances are, you've been told since you were a child that you need to take your vitamins.
-Well, your childhood resistance to that ritual appears to have been vindicated, at least according to a new study published in the Journal of the American Medical Association.
+Well, your childhood resistance to that ritual appears to have been vindicated, at least according to a new study published in the Journal of the American College of Cardiology.

 In fact, it was even worse than that.
 For some groups of people, taking vitamin D supplements increased their risk of hip fractures.
 The findings held true even when gender, supplement dose, normal dietary calcium intake, and current loads of vitamin D in the blood were taken into consideration.